Sick and Tired

 Here are a few ideas to get you started:

 Once we understand the perils of not putting our own oxygen mask on first, we can embrace opportunities to love ourselves more, which has a profound ripple effect.

 What’s your experience?
 Are you giving yourself permission to put your own oxygen mask on first?
 If not, I hereby grant you permission until you take the reins.
 What are you waiting for?
 And, what is it costing you?

 Take very good care!

 p.s.
-If you want my personal help uncovering your personal root causes with modern lab testing and a custom treatment plan, consider Functional Medicine consulting.
-If you live in the U.S, you are welcome to a free 15 minute discovery call to discuss how we might work together.
-If you’re ready to take control of your health outcomes, I’d love to work with you.
+If you want my personal help uncovering your personal root causes with modern lab testing and a custom treatment plan overseen by a naturopathic doctor (ND), consider my Functional Medicine Autoimmune Reversal Program.
+If you live in the U.S. (except N.Y.) you are welcome to a free 15 minute discovery call with me.
+If you’re ready, willing, and able to invest in yourself and take control of your health outcomes, I’d love to talk with you.

 photo by Roberto Nickson